gterren/gterren.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 layout: about
 title: about
 permalink: /
-subtitle: Environmental Studies, <a href='https://www.ucsb.edu/'>University of California Santa Barbara</a>.
+subtitle: Postdoctoral Research Fellow, <a href='https://www.ucsb.edu/'>University of California Santa Barbara</a>.

 profile:
   align: right